 Entry to the New Zealand Diploma in Early Childhood Education and Care (Level 5) programme, including English language and academic requirements, will be in accordance the criteria specified in ICL Education Group’s QMS.

-Key Information Set (KIS) Requirements:
+You must meet the following key Information Set (KIS) Requirements:

 - Brief Entry Requirements: NCEA Level 2 plus 42 credits at Level 3 or equivalent; or New Zealand Certificate in Early Childhood Education and Care (Level 3) or New Zealand Certificate in Early Childhood Education and Care (Level 4); or evidence of ability to meet academic requirements.